How to Buy a House: [Step-by-Step Updated Guide for 2021]

 Your lender will provide you with a Closing Disclosure, which is a form that is required by law for your protection.

-You will be provided with the Closing Disclosure at least 3 business days prior to your closing date.
+You will be provided with the Closing Disclosure at least three business days before your closing date.

 The Closing Disclosure has important details about the loan program you selected is designed to help you understand all the costs incurred in the transaction along with the date of the closing.

-If the information on the Closing Disclosure is inaccurate or the figures aren’t the same figures you expected to see, ask your Lender for an explanation why.
+If the information on the Closing Disclosure is inaccurate or the figures aren’t the same figures you expected to see, ask your lender for an explanation of why.

 Step 9.
 Closing Costs